-$$dupSensitive := \mathbf{CFB}{npSymAlg}(symKey, 0, encSensitive) \tag{42}$$ encSensitive value from either (39) or (40)
+$$dupSensitive \coloneqq \mathbf{CFB}{npSymAlg}(symKey, 0, encSensitive)$$ (41)

-CFBnpSymAlq symmetric encryption in CFB mode using the algorithm of the new parent npNameAlg the nameAlg of the object's new parentseed the symmetric seed value used in (41)
+CFB {npSymAlg} symmetric encryption in CFB mode using the algorithm of the new parent

+symKey symmetric key from (40)

+encSensitive value from either (38) or (39)

 Next, an HMAC key is generated from seed:

-$$HMACkey := KDFa (npNameAlg, seed, "INTEGRITY", NULL, NULL, bits)$$ (43)
+$$HMACkey := \mathbf{KDFa} (npNameAlg, seed, "INTEGRITY", NULL, NULL, bits)$$ (42)

-"INTEGRITY" a value used to differentiate the uses of the KDF.

-bits the number of bits in the digest produced by npNameAlg
+npNameAlg the nameAlg of the object's new parent seed the symmetric seed value used in (40) "INTEGRITY" a value used to differentiate the uses of the KDF. bits the number of bits in the digest produced by npNameAlg

 An HMAC is then generated over the dupSensitive data.
-The Name of the associated public area is included in the HMAC computation to ensure that the sensitive area will only be decrypted when the proper public and private areas are used in TPM2\Import().
+The Name of the associated public area is included in the HMAC computation to ensure that the sensitive area will only be decrypted when the proper public and private areas are used in TPM2_Import().

-$$outerHMAC := HMAC{npNameAla} (HMACkey, dupSensitive || Name)$$ (44)
+$outerHMAC := HMAC{npNameAlg}(HMACkey, dupSensitive || Name)$ (43)

-HMACnpNameAlg the HMAC function using nameAlg of the new parent according to equation (43)

-HMACkey a value derived from the new parent symmetric protection value dupSensitive symmetrically encrypted sensitive area produced in (42)

-Name the Name of the object being duplicated
+HMAC npNameAlg the HMAC function using nameAlg of the new parent HMACkey a value derived from the new parent symmetric protection value according to equation (42) dupSensitive symmetrically encrypted sensitive area produced in (41) Name the Name of the object being duplicated

-To complete the duplication process, the TPM2B\PUBLIC and TPM2B\ENCRYPTED\SECRET produced by TPM2\Duplicate() are used in TPM2\Import() at the TPM containing the public and private portions of the NP.
+To complete the duplication process, the TPM2B_PUBLIC and TPM2B_ENCRYPTED_SECRET produced by TPM2_Duplicate() are used in TPM2_Import() at the TPM containing the public and private portions of the NP.
 If the private area is doubly encrypted, then the symmetric key used for the inner wrapper is also given to the TPM.

-TPM2\Import() will recover the symmetric key according to the algorithm of the NP.
-The TPM2B\PRIVATE is decrypted.
-If an inner wrapper is present, the TPM2B\PRIVATE is decrypted using the supplied symmetric key.
+TPM2_Import() will recover the symmetric key according to the algorithm of the NP.
+The TPM2B_PRIVATE is decrypted.
+If an inner wrapper is present, the TPM2B_PRIVATE is decrypted using the supplied symmetric key.
 After symmetric decryption, the integrity value is checked.

-size sensitiveArea sensitiveType Marshal the sensitive area into a TPM2B\SENSITIVE authValue NOTE If no inner or outer wrapper is applied to the object, this structure is returned as seedValue the duplicate parameter in the response for TPM2\Duplicate(). [sensitiveType]sensitive innerIntegrity digest Compute an innerIntegrity value sensitiveType sensitiveArea authValue $innerIntegrity := \mathbf{H}{nameAlg}$ (sensitive || name) seedValue [sensitiveType]sensitive
+Marshal the sensitive area into a TPM2B_SENSITIVE NOTE If no inner or outer wrapper is applied to the object, this structure is returned as the duplicate parameter in the response for TPM2_Duplicate(). size sensitiveType authValue seedValue [sensitiveType]sensitive Compute an innerIntegrity value innerIntegrity := $\mathbf{H}{nameAlg}$ (sensitive name) Big innerIntegrity digest size sensitiveType authValue seedValue [sensitiveType]sensitive